Zamiell/stardew-valley/Min-Max_Guide.md

 * If the level is small, kill all the the enemies first.
 This will increase your chance of spawning a staircase from a rock by 4%.
 (Do not bother to do this if the floor is medium/large, as it will be a huge waste of time.)
 * In medium/large floors, it is usually better to avoid all the enemies (if possible) and only mine rocks.
   * The exception is if it is a "somewhat annoyed" or "very displeased" luck day; the 4% chance increase helps a lot in this case.
 * If you get lucky enough to randomly get a club to drop, you can use it to deal massive amounts of damage by right clicking and then spam left clicking.
 (This is referred to as the "club spam" strategy.)
+For this reason, it usually always better to use a club over a sword or dagger.

 ### Weather Modifications